The Edge of Sleep (podcast): Background

-The show is produced by QCode and stars Markiplier.
+The show is produced by QCode and stars Mark Fischbach.
 The first season debuted on September 24, 2019, and ended on November 5, 2019.
-The first season consisted of eight episodes that averaged 25 minutes each.
-The show follows a night watchman named Dave Torres who attempts to survive a global crisis where anyone who goes to sleep dies.
+The supporting cast included Alex Essoe, Cara Santana, Victor Rasuk, Marcia Cross, Pat Healy, Michael Yama, Joshua Burge, Chris Mulkey and Rob Morrow.
+The first season consisted of eight episodes with an average length of 25 minutes each.
+The show follows a night watchman named Dave Torres who attempts to survive a mysterious global crisis where anyone who goes to sleep dies.
 The show has a similar premise to Invasion of the Body Snatchers.